pessiMargalit/design-pattern-automatic-machine/README.md

 The following UML diagram shows the relationships between the different classes in the project:

 ![Vending Machine UML Diagram](https://github.com/pessiMargalit/design-pattern-automatic-machine/blob/master/UML%20Class%20Diagram.vpd.jpg)
+## Contributing
+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the GitHub repository.

 ## License
 This project is licensed under the MIT License.

-## Contact
-If you have any questions about this project, please contact me at pessimargalit@gmail.com